 The inaugural session of the Project, “Tradition in Law and Politics,” was held in New York in October 2016.
 Professor Michael McConnell of Stanford Law School delivered the keynote address, a video of which is available on our home page.
 In June 2017, the Project co-sponsored an academic conference, “Tradition and Traditionalisms Compared,” at the Fondazione Bruno Kessler in Trento, Italy.
-In November 2017, the Project will host a conference on “Tradition, Culture and Citizenship” in New York, with Sir Roger Scruton as the keynote speaker.
+In November 2017, the Project hosted a session on “Tradition, Culture and Citizenship” in New York, with Sir Roger Scruton as the keynote speaker.

 Planning is now underway for the third session of the Project, “Tradition in the Global Context,” to be held in Rome in December 2017, with the collaboration of Università LUMSA and the Eleanor H. McCullen Center for Law, Religion and Public Policy at Villanova Law School.
 Associate Justice Samuel A. Alito of the Supreme Court of the United States will deliver the keynote address.